kastriot96/parcellab-frontend-assignment/DECISIONS.md

 **FR-005 — Enhance the order details page**
 - Preserved original card-based design while improving clarity.
 - Chose readability and maintainability over aggressive DRY in mapping order info fields.

+**FR-004 UX improvement: show articles included in the order**
+- Users can now see all articles in an order with name, quantity, price, and images.
+- Maintains design consistency using existing UI components.